aditisinghal651/K-Means-clustering/README.md

 # K-Means-clustering
-Predicting the optimum number of clusters and representing it visually.
+Predicting the optimum number of clusters using the unsupervised K-means clustering algorithm and representing it visually.